Ana Paula Bastian

 Emily Scott is a crafty soul who loves a good DIY project.
 She spends her spare time baking delectable masterpieces and donating her time to a variety of charitable causes close to her heart.
 And her favorite holiday is Christmas, snuggled up on cold, snowy days crafting gifts for her family and friends.

-Marv Tuttle has been serving in the capacity of Interim Executive Director since December 2018.
+Marv Tuttle has been serving in the capacity of Interim Executive Director since December 2018, and as of January 2021 is now Executive Director.
 He provides leadership and guidance to the SE Institute Board of Directors, professional staff and other key constituent groups of the organization, supporting efforts to convert the organization’s strategic vision into action.
 He has worked nearly 40 years in association and non-profit management, most recently as the executive director/CEO of the Financial Planning Association (FPA), a national professional association based in Denver, Colorado, where he spent nearly 30 years of his career in a variety of leadership roles.
 Marv and his wife Lynn reside in Centennial, Colorado.
 They raised four children and have two grandchildren.
 A native of Iowa, Marv is an avid Iowa Hawkeye fan, no matter the sport.
 He enjoys bike riding, golf, basketball, long walks and reading.

 Program Support Manager